trynmaps/orion/README.md

    You can stop Cassandra via `launchctl stop homebrew.mxcl.cassandra`.
 5. Run `cassandra` to start Cassandra.
 6. Run `cqlsh` in your terminal.
 This confirms that Cassandra is running.
-7. Go to each folder in `agency`, and run each of the CQL scripts (do this by running the contents into the `cqlsh` terminal).
+7. Go to each folder in `agency`, and run each of the CQL scripts (do this by running the contents in the `cqlsh` terminal).
 8. Run `npm install`.
 9. Ensure restbus (https://github.com/trynmaps/restbus) is running.
 10. Run `npm start`.
 Remember to eventually stop this as otherwise Cassandra will eat all your memory.
 If that's the case, feel free to truncate the table.

 ## Linux

-TODO
+TODO (steps are the same as above except for when they're not)